yugr/CppRussia/2024/plan.md

 # Windows specifics

-* .idata/Import Directory Table on Windows
+* Windows executables and DLLs follow PE binary format
+* Executable consists of a header and several sections
+  * Section is a piece of information with similar properties
+  * E.g. code section, rodata section, etc.
+* Imported symbols are stored in special `.idata` section which contains so called Import Directory Table
+* Each entry in the table holds info about single imported DLL and symbols (functions or globals) which come from it
-* Symbols in import table are bound to particular DLL
+  * Symbols in import table are bound to particular DLL!

 # Linux specifics

+* Somewhat similar to Windows case
-* .dynamic on Linux
+  * `.dynamic` and `.dynsym` sections on Linux instead of `.idata`
+* But most importantly imported symbols are not bound to particular DLL at binary level
-* Symbols searched globally across all loaded DLLs
+  * Symbols searched globally across all loaded DLLs at runtime (so called symbol resolution)

 # Windows/Linux differences